-Course blogs help me to make my classroom as open as possible.
-Rather than hiding course syllabi or online discussions behind the safe walls of “learning management systems” such as Blackboard or Canvas, I make all my course materials publicly available.
+Throughout my teaching, the use of course blogs has helped me to make my classroom as open as possible.
+Rather than hiding course syllabi or online discussions behind the safe walls of “learning management systems” such as Moodle or Canvas, I make all my course materials publicly available.
 On this part of my website you will find information about some of the courses I have taught, along with past course evaluations, which I make freely available primarily for the use of students interested in taking courses with me in the future.

 English 005: From Pucks to Parliament: Exploring Canadian Culture

 English 180: Topics in Canadian Literature

 Hockey and Canadian Literature